 Checkit is supporting the NHS roll-out of the biggest public vaccination programme in UK history.

-The company has supplied technology to help ensure the safe storage and management of Covid-19 vaccines at the London immunisation centre, within the Excel Centre in Docklands, as well as over 50 smaller vaccination clinics across the UK.
+The company has supplied technology to help ensure the safe storage and management of Covid-19 vaccines at the London immunisation centre, within the Excel Centre in Docklands, as well as almost 40 smaller vaccination clinics across the UK.

 The strict temperature requirements of the vaccines make it vital to monitor storage parameters, protecting doses from unsafe conditions that could affect their viability.